mensbeam/Arsse/docs/en/030_Supported_Protocols/030_Fever.md

 - All feeds are considered "Kindling"
 - The "Hot Links" feature is not implemented; when requested, an empty array will be returned.
 As there is no way to classify a feed as a "Spark" in the protocol itself and no documentation exists on how link temperature was calculated, an implementation is unlikely to appear in the future
-- Favicons are not currently supported; all feeds have a simple blank image as their favicon unless the client finds the icons itself

 # Special considerations